gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 central peak, while its stern drops so steeply that only goats, birds, and a small village called Aft Landing can find a foothold.
-Put a town of some ten thousand souls on its bow, and smaller towns (not villages---their inhabitants are quite definite about that) on its port and starboard flanks.
+Put a town of some ten thousand souls on its bow, and smaller towns (not villages—their inhabitants are quite definite about that) on its port and starboard flanks.
 Bash its underside against the peaks of a few ordinary earth-bound mountains, then let rain, snow, and windblown sand weather it for a few thousand years as it travels around the